 The Gilder Lehrman Institute recommends the books listed here, which represent the very best in recent scholarship on the origins, impact, and legacy of the Declaration of Independence.
-To purchase copies, please visit the Gilder Lehrman Book Shop.
-We receive an affiliate commission from purchases made through the provided links, which supports our programming for teachers and students.

 - Bailyn, Bernard.
 The Ideological Origins of the American Revolution.
 Cambridge, MA: Harvard University Press, 1967.

 - Wood, Gordon S. The Radicalism of the American Revolution.
 New York: Alfred A. Knopf, 1991.

 - Norton, Mary Beth.
 Liberty’s Daughters: The Revolutionary Experience of American Women, 1750–1800.
 Ithaca: Cornell University Press, 1996.

 - Maier, Pauline.
 American Scripture: The Making of the Declaration of Independence.
 New York: Alfred A. Knopf, 1997.